Faster test results and 'robust' immune response may offer hope of curbing the pandemic, experts say

 And though many are in early stages and have not been peer-reviewed, a recent batch of studies show that humans -- even those with mild symptoms -- have a "robust" immune response to coronavirus that could provide evidence that a vaccine could protect the public for more than just a short period of time, said Dr. Ian Lipkin, director of the Center for Infection and Immunity at Columbia University Mailman School of Public Health.

-"This is very good news and it's optimistic," said Lipkin.
+"This is very good news and it's optimistic," Lipkin said Monday.
 "You know, it is a bit of blue sky that we've been looking for."

 How long that protection lasts is still unclear, but the studies indicate it could last for months.